 2 as the number of Ks.

-This is an example how combining and comparing different metrics, vizualizing data, and experimenting with different values of clusters is important to lead the result in the right direction.
+This is an example of how combining and comparing different metrics, visualizing data, and experimenting with different values of clusters is important to lead the result in the right direction.
 And also, how having a library that facilitates that analysis can help in that process!